 - Higher risk of obesity and type 2 diabetes later in your child’s life

-Are There Measures You Can Take to Prevent Gestational Diabetes?
+How Can You Prevent Gestational Diabetes?

 According to the Centers for Disease Control and Prevention (CDC), every year, an estimated 2% to 10% of pregnancies in the United States are affected by gestational diabetes.
 While some women are more likely to develop GD, there are preventative measures you can take for the health of you and your baby.
 Guidelines issued by The American College of Obstetrics and Gynecology (ACOG) on gestational diabetes recommend women do the following:

-How Can Cord Blood Banking Play A Part in Treating Diabetes?
+How Can Cord Blood Banking Play a Part in Treating Diabetes?

-To learn more about research involving umbilical cord-derived stem cells in treating diabetes, visit our other blog article.
+To learn more about research involving umbilical cord-derived stem cells in treating diabetes, visit our other article.
 If you have found value in our blog, and we really hope that you have, we invite you to learn more about these stem cells' potential in treating other conditions and why banking them for your family’s future use is so important.